stephenreid321/metacrisisxyz/Transcripts/EP80 Daniel Schmachtenberger on Better Sensemaking.md

 so even if say a piece of science is technically accurate it's not wrong it might be that only certain topics within a domain that have roi more associated get funded other ones don't like for instance you know patentable small molecules and pharma compared to peptides or biologics or plant-based [1954](https://www.youtube.com/watch?v=3lil4invvSI&t=1954.08s)

-things and so then the preponderance of research doesn't actually map to the overall space well so even things that are true can still be misrepresentative or misleading so this problem of that legitimate authority within a economic game theoretic environment [1972](https://www.youtube.com/watch?v=3lil4invvSI&t=1972.96s)

-will always get captured or influenced to various degrees and so how do we address that yep i think that's getting damn close to the center of the problem and as people listen to podcasts no i consider myself a madisonian james madison the somewhat neglected but my mind deepest of all the founding fathers who [1993](https://www.youtube.com/watch?v=3lil4invvSI&t=1993.44s)
+things and so then the preponderance of research doesn't actually map to the overall space well so even things that are true can still be misrepresentative or misleading so this problem of that legitimate authority within a economic [[game theory|game theoretic]] environment will always get captured or influenced to various degrees and so how do we address that yep i think that's getting damn close to the center of the problem and as people listen to podcasts no i consider myself a madisonian james madison the somewhat neglected but my mind deepest of all the founding fathers who [1993](https://www.youtube.com/watch?v=3lil4invvSI&t=1993.44s)

 set up our system of checks and balances probably not quite the optimal system for the 21st century but his fundamental belief was sooner or later you're going to have bad people capture the levers of power and you better build that into your design or you'll regret it you know in the same way when you talk about one world government [2012](https://www.youtube.com/watch?v=3lil4invvSI&t=2012.72s)